2moe/envpath/Readme.md

 This is a good approach, but is there a more universal method?

 So people thought of using environment variables.

-You must have thought of the XDG specification, so the plan is to use `$XDG_DATA_HOME/[your-appname]/` on all platforms.
+I guess you're thinking of the XDG specification.
+Since it's so useful, why don't we use `$XDG_DATA_HOME/[appname]/` on all platforms?

 Unfortunately, not all platforms support it, so we choose the more universal `$HOME`.
 Sadly, on early versions of Windows, there might not be `%HOME%`, but only `%userprofile%`.
 So, what should we do?
 And how do we do it?
 We can use external crates to automatically retrieve paths for different platforms or manually write different directory mapping relationships for different platforms.
 Great, it seems like we have solved the cross-platform issue, but we may have forgotten one thing.
 That is, the path separators on different platforms may be different.
 We can generate paths for different platforms, but the format generated may not be very universal."

 - Windows: `C:\path\to\xxx`